 Because occupations involving physical labor dominate the local economy, Grulla is generally considered to be a blue-collar town.
 38.70% of the Grulla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grulla is a city of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Grulla who work in healthcare suport services (18.97%), teaching (8.24%), and sales jobs (6.32%).

-Being a small city, Grulla does not have a public transit system used by locals to get to and from work.
+Grulla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Grulla in 2022 was $16,488, which is low income relative to Texas and the nation.
 This equates to an annual income of $65,952 for a family of four.
 However, Grulla contains both very wealthy and poor people as well.